andrearebucini/andrearebucini.github.io/_pages/research.md

 **Spousal death, financial literacy, and economic resilience**

-**Parental beliefs, STEM, and gendered track choices: correcting misperceptions in early educational decisions**
+**Parental beliefs, STEM, and gendered track choices: Correcting misperceptions in early educational decisions**
 with A. Cristini and F. Origo

-**Sex education: mandatory programmes and adolescent health in Europe**
+**Sex education: Mandatory programmes and adolescent health in Europe**
 with E. Baldazzi and C. Gastaldi